Guide to Developing Java Plugins

 Executing Your First Mojo

 The most direct means of executing your new plugin is to specify the plugin goal directly on the command line.
-To do this, you need to configure the hello-maven-plugin plugin in you project:
+To do this, configure the hello-maven-plugin plugin in the project:

 <project>